KonstantineDM/KonstantineDM/README.md

 Currently learning Python, actively looking for a job as a Python Junior to kickstart my career.

-Self-driven, result-oriented, reliable and communicative.
+Self-driven, result-oriented, responsible, reliable, polite and communicative.